SwissDataScienceCenter/renku/docs/admin/index.rst

    Troubleshooting a RenkuLab deployment <troubleshooting>

 **Note**.
-For deployments with existing GitLab and/or Keycloak, the post-install jobs need to be deleted manually in order for the Helm deployment to succeed.
+For deployments with existing Keycloak, the post-install jobs need to be deleted manually in order for the Helm deployment to succeed.

 4. Post deployment configurations
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~